 If you want to cook your chicken sausage quickly, then using a stovetop is an excellent option.
 You can add a little butter or oil to the pan if you like.
 But most sausage has enough on its own that you don’t need to add much.

 You’ll want to heat up a skillet over medium-high heat while adding small amounts of water (or broth), oil, or butter as needed.
-Be careful not to add water to hot oil, or it may jump out at you!
+Be careful not to add water to hot oil, or it may jump out and burn you!

 Once this liquid begins bubbling lightly, place your sausage into the pan and cook for 7-10 minutes on each side.
-Let the sausage rest for a minute or two before slicing it.
+After removing your sausage from the stovetop, let it rest for a minute or two before slicing it.